donnaken15/Exterieur/readme.txt

 Instructions: Type on the keyboard to speak to the characters at any time.
  Navigate with arrow keys.
 Pick up and use objects with mouse hand cursor.

-Generated Stageplays: Every time you play Façade, a new stageplay is generated, named with the current date and time, and placed in Facade\stageplays.
+Generated Stageplays: Every time you play FaÃ§ade, a new stageplay is generated, named with the current date and time, and placed in Facade\stageplays.

 Credits: